mekdie/react-pokedex/README.md

 -   Filters:
     -   Quantity ✔️
     -   Region
-    -   Types
+    -   Types ✔️
+-   Preloader loading ✔️
 -   Search Pokemons by name and ID (live search inspired / referring to Netflix's search) ✔️
+-   Scroll to top (need to be enhanced further) ✔️
+-   Sort Pokemons (Number and Letters)
 -   Generate Pokemons Loading (for live search directly from API)
--   Preloader loading
--   Sort Pokemons (Number and Letters)
 -   Designs on all pages using CSS Framework (Either bootstrap, Tailwind, or Material UI)
 -   Modal box on pokemon info
 -   Separate / Router page for pokemon info
 -   Responsive Design
--   Dark Mode toggle
+-   Dark Mode toggle (can be achieved with bootstrap / tailwind - daisyUI)
--   Scroll to top

 ## Pages